JackSzwergold/Writing/memories/The First Time Any Gal Saw My Junk.md

 Me and a friend of mine were sitting at a cafeteria table in the lunch room across from Lori and Lauren.
 By 9 year old standards we were flirting with each other, but we were all too young to really understand what flirting was past petty acts of teasing that didn’t exactly devolve into bullying.

-Lauren—who was a bit chubby and sleepy eyed—was flipping through a copy of *Teen Beat* magazine that featured Mark Hamill on the cover and asked me “So, you like *Star Wars*.”
+Lauren—who was a bit chubby and sleepy eyed—was flipping through a copy of *Teen Beat* magazine that featured Mark Hamill on the cover and asked me “So, you like *Star Wars*?”
 To which I replied, “Yeah, I do.”
-She then looked through her copy of *Teen Beat* to try and find some pictures of Mark Hamill and *Star Wars* related stuff like that.
+She then looked through her copy of *Teen Beat* and tried to find some pictures of Mark Hamill and *Star Wars* related stuff like that.

-Her pal Lori say right next to her.
+Her pal Lori sat right next to her.
 She had longish blonde hair that was braided on both sides and a huge honking set of braces in her mouth.
 Despite the fact she was an extremely slow eater—she was eating that peanut butter and jelly sandwich like sloth—she was really cute in my estimation.

 When Lauren finally found some pictures in her copy of *Teen Beat* she leaned over to Lori, showed them to her and they both giggled and then showed the pictures to me and my friend.